-Cisco Systems Inc. (CSCO) has also signed up as a customer for Intel, two people with knowledge of the matter said last month.
+Cisco Systems Inc. (CSCO:US) has also signed up as a customer for Intel, two people with knowledge of the matter said last month.
 Under that arrangement, Intel will manufacture processors designed by Cisco, the biggest maker of routers and switches.

 Becoming a contract manufacturer is one way Intel might seek to counter a slump in its main PC-chip business, as consumer demand shifts to smartphones and tablets.
 The PC market is estimated to be on course for a second straight annual decline in shipments.

 Other companies that have announced plans to hire Intel to make products they have designed include Tabula Inc., Achronix Semiconductor Corp. and Netronome Systems Inc., three small designers of programmable logic and networking chips.